Choosing the right secondary packaging machine: a comprehensive guide

 • Production speed and capacity: your operation’s output requirements will dictate whether you need a high-speed solution, such as rotary machines or high-speed cartoners, or a slower machine for small-batch production.

-• Flexibility and versatility: choose machines that can handle a variety of packaging styles and sizes, such as modular systems that can adapt to different product lines as needed.
+• Flexibility and versatility: choose machines that can handle a variety of packaging styles and sizes.
+Examples are modular systems that can adapt to different product lines as needed.

 • Automation level: decide whether full automation is necessary.
-Fully automated machines, like carousel blister sealers, can significantly increase throughput but may come with higher upfront costs.
+Fully automated machines, like carousel blister sealers, can significantly increase throughput.
+Yet they may come with higher upfront costs.

 • Compliance and safety: ensure the machine meets GMP, FDA, and other regulatory standards.
 Machines with process control features and validation ports help ensure regulatory compliance.

 • Space and layout: evaluate how much space you have available for the machine.
-Compact machines like shuttle-type sealers are ideal for medium-sized production facilities, while larger setups like carousel equipment require more floor space.
+Compact machines like shuttle-type sealers are ideal for medium-sized production facilities.
+On the other hand, larger setups like carousel equipment require more floor space.

 The benefits of investing in advanced secondary packaging machines